 Festival Of Birds in Detroit Lakes Minnesota

-hardwood and conifer forest ecosystems.
-That means there are a lot of kinds of birds!
+Detroit Lakes is nestled in the heart of a transition zone between tall grass prairie, northern hardwood and conifer forest ecosystems.
+That means there are lots of kinds of birds!
 Which, in turn, means a lot of serious birders flocking here each spring for the annual Festival of Birds.

 The 23rd annual Festival of Birds is scheduled for May 20-22, 2021.
 Zoom into virtual sessions and get those binocs ready for a couple mornings in the field!